 The qualitative traits of leaf base, leaf tip, leaf margin and color of the abaxial leaf blade, could significantly distinguish var. strigosa and other two varieties, using PCoA analysis (Figure 3A) and random forest analysis (Figure 3D).
 The color of the abaxial leaf blade was found to have the highest contribution rates in differentiating the three varieties, as demonstrated by the random forest analysis (Table 1).
 Indeed, a chi-square test indicated that each of the four qualitative traits alone could distinguish the three varieties (Table S10).
 Conversely, quantitative traits were found to have little discriminatory power between the three varieties (Figure 3B, Figure 3E, Figures 2G-I, Table S11).
 This might be because qualitative traits are predominantly governed by genetic information, whereas quantitative traits are often more influenced by environmental factors (Falconer, 1996; Mudge, 1909).

-Var. nivea is distributed throughout the middle and lower reaches of the Yangtze River, whereas var. tenacissima occurs mainly in southeastern China, and var. strigosa is only distributed in southeastern Yunnan and southwestern Guangxi, indicating that there is geographical overlap between var. tenacissima and var. strigosa, whereas each of them has limited overlap with var. nivea (Figure 2, Figure S1).
+Var. nivea is distributed throughout the middle and lower reaches of the Yangtze River, whereas var. tenacissima occurs mainly in southeastern China, and var. strigosa is only distributed in southeastern Yunnan and southwestern Guangxi, indicating that there is no geographical overlap between var. tenacissima and var. strigosa, whereas each of them has limited overlap with var. nivea (Figure 2, Figure S1).
 Var. strigosa comprises only naturally wild material, whereas var. nivea and var. tenacissima each contain a mix of cultivated and feralized material, with var. nivea mostly cultivated and var. tenacissima usually feralized.

 4.2 | Ramie species subdivision based on phylogenetic genomics and ecology